lucalandolfi/wacom-profile-manager/README.md

 ...
 ```

 You can define other variables if your tablet exposes more devices.
 You can also name them in a different way.
-The only requirement is that `$STYLUS` is defined in the `devices` file because it's used by `swtichmonitor`.
+The only requirement is that `STYLUS` is defined in the `devices` file because it's used by `swtichmonitor` to change the monitor the active area of the tablet is mapped to.

 ### Add a new profile
 New profiles can be added inside the profiles directory, which by default is located at `$HOME/.config/wacom-profile-manager/profiles.d`.
 Create a new file for each profile.
 File names cannot contains whitespace.
 The file name will also be the profile name.
 The contents of a profile is a list of commands